m8bsd/dotfiles/README.md

 ## What hardware do I use?
 Gone are the days when I had 15 desktop computers in my bedroom as build clusters for FreeBSD.
 Today I’m more of a minimalist, prioritizing mobility over screen size or computing power.

 I presently carry a MacBook Air 13-inch, M3, 2024 around with me wherever I go.
-I maxed out the RAM (16GB), and it’s just a beautiful little machine.
-I’m not a big fan of macOS though, so it runs FreeBSD.

 I use an iPhone 13 phone.